arunxarun/twotier-fibonacci/README.md

 to deploy to a remote HP Helion Development Platform Trial cluster, installed following instructions at http://docs.hpcloud.com/helion/devplatform/1.1/ALS-developer-trial-quick-start/

-1. run ./prep-deploy.sh
+1. run ./prep-deploy.sh if on *nix, or ./prep_deploy.ps1 if on Windows (via powershell)
 2. cd deploy
 3. helion push -n

-Or you can deploy individual services from web and worker directories respectively.
-The deploy directory is created to copy shared resources into deploy directories.
+Or you can deploy individual services from ./deploy/web and ./deploy/worker directories respectively.
+The deploy directory is created so that shared resources can be copied into web and worker directories.

 required services:
 * rabbit-mq